GrzegKrol/10x-cards/.ai/groups-implementation-plan.md

 - Optimize queries by using indexes on `id` and `user_id`.

 ### 9. Implementation Steps
-1. Define validation for `group_id` and Request Body using Zod.
+1. Define validation for `group_id` and Request Body in `src/lib/schemas/groups.schema.ts`.
-2. Implement the service function in `src/lib/services/groupService.ts` to update the group.
+2. Implement the service function in `src/lib/services/group.service.ts` to update the group.
-3. Create the endpoint in `src/pages/api/group.ts` handling the PUT method.
+3. Create the endpoint in `src/pages/api/groups/[groupId].ts` handling the PUT method.
 4. Test the endpoint in various scenarios (valid data, invalid data, non-existent group).
 5. Update the API documentation.